fooelisa/pyiosxr/README.md

 seconds to wait before autorollback, values from 30 to 300sec. when using confirmed= you need to do another commit_config() without parameters within the time spesified to acknowledge the commit or else it rolls back your changes.
-(comment and label is optional parameters)
+(comment and label are optional parameters)
 ```python
 >>> device.load_candidate_config(filename='unit/test/other_config.txt')
 >>> device.commit_config(label='my label', comment='my comment', confirmed=30)